Real1tyy/PeriodicNotesPlanner/docs-site/docs/intro.md

 ### Hierarchical Time Structure

-All notes are intelligently linked through frontmatter properties, creating a navigable web of time:
+All notes are linked through frontmatter properties, creating a navigable web of time:

 ```yaml
 ---